eazyliving/firtz/README.md

 As a bonus a website will be generated.
 For this feed you can access it via: `mynewsuperawesomepodcast.de/feed/show`.
 Each episode has its own [Podlove Webplayer](https://github.com/gerritvanaaken/podlove-web-player), [flattr](http://flattr.com) buttons and a [disqus](http://disqus.com) thread as long as it is specified in the configuration of the feed.
 Single episodes are also linkable just by adding the slug of the episode (the file name without the suffix):
 `mynewsuperawesomepodcast.de/demo/show/001`

-## Was wird alles noch passieren?

-So that's it.
-Keep in mind you're a beta tester as long as the 1.0 isn't reached.

-Before the 1.0 I'd like to finish:
-* Cloning: Feeds and pages will be rendered statically one time after the publishing the pages don't need php anymore.
-* Some nice templates for playing around

 ## Contact